Support available for Young People

-Three Rivers District Council Website is regularly being updated with activities available in order to keep those of all ages and abilities active and fit during the lockdown period.
+Three Rivers District Council Leisure Website is regularly being updated with activities available in order to keep those of all ages and abilities active and fit, whilst activities remain on hold.

-Young minds offer examples of how to stay connected and how to keep your mind active during this period, with the website allowing you to hear from other young people and how they have gone about doing this.
+Young minds offer examples of how to look after your mental health as we progress through the pandemic, with the website allowing you to hear from other young people and how they have gone about doing this.

 They also offer a point of contact for those young people in need of urgent help, offering a Young Minds Crisis Messenger texting service for free 24/7 support across the UK if you are experiencing a mental health crisis- If you need urgent help text YM to 85258